Guy Otto Farmer: Limiting the use of card-check

 Farmer also won board approval for a major limitation on union organizing methods.

 The NLB, "first NLRB", and current NLRB had long accepted union organizing cards as proof of majority support for a union in the workplace (an organizing method known as card check).
 In 1951, the Herzog board reaffirmed this policy in M.H.
 Davidson.
 A majority of workers had signed cards authorizing the union to represent them, and the union proceeded to an NLRB-sponsored election.
 The employer subsequently committed ULPs during the election period, and the union lost the election.
 The board set aside the election results and certified the union as the bargaining representative.
 The employer refused to bargain with the union, claiming the union did not represent a majority of employees.
-The NLRB held this refusal to bargain to be illegal, since the employer's otherwise good-faith assertions about majority status were tained by its illegal activities during the election.
+The NLRB held this refusal to bargain to be illegal, since the employer's otherwise good-faith assertions about majority status were tainted by its illegal activities during the election.
 M.H.
 Davidson had twice been upheld by federal appellate courts.

 Farmer strongly disapproved of card check.
 When he first joined the NLRB, Farmer could not muster a majority in favor of limiting the practice.
 In Southeastern Rubber Mfg.
 Co. in 1953, the Herzog board reaffirmed M.D.
 Davidson.
 Farmer issued a dissent in the 3-to-1 ruling, arguing that card check was an unreliable method of determining union support.
 Months later, after a shift in NLRB membership, Farmer assumed chairmanship of the board and was able to overturn Southeastern Rubber Mfg.
 Co..
 In The Walmac Co., the Farmer-led majority specifically overturned M.H.
 Davidson, finding that the election outcome was final.
 A year later, the Farmer board went even further.
 It held in Aiello Dairy Farms that a union has a choice when an employer refuses to recognize the union based on authorization cards: The union can proceed to election, or it can file a ULP alleging that the employer has refused to bargain.
 Since proving the latter was almost impossible under Southeastern Rubber Mfg.
 Co., unions were effectively barred from seeking recognition based on card check.
 In his opinion in Aiello Dairy Farms, Farmer argued that the change in policy was need to prevent unions from wasting the board's time and the public's money by seeking two chances to prove majority status.